EmuDeck/emudeck.github.io/docs/blog/posts/emulationstation-de-update.md

 **On SteamOS**

-For a quick way to rename this folder, open the EmuDeck application, visit the Manage Emulators page, click EmulationStation-DE, click EmulationStation-DE, and click Reset Configuration.
+For a quick way to rename this folder, open the EmuDeck application, visit the Manage Emulators page, click EmulationStation-DE, and click Reset Configuration.

 If you have a lot of custom settings already enabled, simply rename the `.emulationstation` folder to `ES-DE`.
 You can find this folder in `$HOME/.emulationstation` (`/home/deck/.emulationstation` on a Steam Deck).